cheatos101/slate/source/index.md

 This is the **Hexoskin REST API** reference Wiki.

 The **Hexoskin REST API** allows you to interact and manipulate your Hexoskin data through HTTP requests.
-This includes accessing biometrics and user information (both yours and your friend's), but also annotating data, viewing advanced reports, fetching metrics, and more.
+This includes accessing biometrics and user information (both yours and your friends'), but also annotating data, viewing advanced reports, fetching metrics, and more.
 Follow along as we explore the possibilities, or if you're up to it, jump straight to the resources you want to access.

 ## Before getting started